data-mechanics/course-2016-fal-proj/andradej_chojoe/README.md

 		-rodent activity - 0.5
 		-unsanitary conditions - establishment -> 0.3

-For Big Belly's we weighted units with high average fullness higher, but we also weighted Big Belly's lower in general because they appear to be concentrated in specific areas to begin with and we did not want the Big Belly's alone to skew our data one way or another.
+For Big Belly's, units with high average fullness were weighted higher, but we also weighted Big Belly's lower in general because they appear to be concentrated in specific areas and we did not want the this dataset alone to skew our data one way or another.
+For each location we calculate the weight using count * the scale given below.

-	-weighted by range of average fullness

-	floor - ceiling -> weighted value
+	range of avg fullness -> weighted value
-		0.9 - 1.0 -> 0.3
+		-0.9 - 1.0 -> 0.3
-		0.7 - 0.89 -> 0.25
+		-0.7 - 0.89 -> 0.25
-		0.5 - 0.69 -> 0.2
+		-0.5 - 0.69 -> 0.2
-		0.3 - 4.9 -> 0.15
+		-0.3 - 4.9 -> 0.15
-		0.0 - 0.29 -> 0.1
+		-0.0 - 0.29 -> 0.1

 For Trash Schedules, we add a negative weight to areas that have multiple collection days.
 Our reasoning is these areas already have focused effort in terms of time and resources devoted to collecting trash.
-We want to weight higher the areas that are not receiving as much attention.
+We want the areas that are not receiving as much attention to be weighted higher.
+For each location we calculate the weight using count * the scale given below.

-	-weighted using the geolocation coordinates as a key and the collection day as a value
-	-metric: -1 * number of times trash was collected at this location.
+	- -1 * number of times trash was collected at this location.
-	-by making these weights negative, our algorithm will know to focus less on areas that already have high trash collection activity.

-(one bigbelly = $$$, to ensure a budget of <= $$$ we set limit arbitrarily at X)

-2. We will perform a statistical analysis on the dataset produced by trashSch.py to see if locations with multiple collection days correspond with or are nearby locations that our optimization in part 1 found.
-We could then propose that our optimization would indeed positively affect locations with heavy trash output/ violations by adding additional trash collection sites there.
-In addition, this could possibily expose the need to reevaluate current trash collection schedules.
+## K-D trees

+For each trash collection unit the user wants to install, we choose x random coordinates (x is specified from the iterations parameter when the optimized function is called) from a master dataset that contains all entries from the datasets mentioned before.
+We then use python's K-D tree library to find all points within a certain radius of these random points.
+Using the points within these radii we calculate the total weight of the region associated with that coordinate.
+The algorithm will find the location coordinates of the regions that have maximal weight out of all randomly selected coordinates.

+To ensure the algorithm does not return the same regions for every iteration, if the algorithm is searching for multiple trash collection units to install it will 'ignore' regions that have already been selected by previous iterations.